 The under-10 and under-11 age groups play on pitches that are within the range 60 x 40 metres to 70 x 50 metres.
 We try to make them as close as possible to the former dimensions, but they are set up so as to make optimal use of existing line markings for goal lines and sidelines wherever possible.
-A map showing the locations of these pitches in relation to the main pitches appears as the maps in Appendix 1, and descriptions of the pitch setups, along with approximate pitch dimensions are on page 21.
+A map showing the locations of these pitches in relation to the main pitches appears as the maps in Appendix 1, and descriptions of the pitch setups, along with approximate pitch dimensions are on page 20.

 Corners are marked by corner flags and sidelines by cones.
 Where an under-10/under-11 pitch runs across a main pitch the locations of the corner flags will be marked on relevant main pitch sidelines.
 Corners on one side will be at the intersection of the main pitch sideline and a line through the front of the main pitch six-yard box.
+On the other side they will be at the intersection of the main pitch sideline and a line through the front of the main pitch six-yard box.
 On the other side they will be at the intersection of the main pitch sideline and a line three metres from, and parallel with, the main pitch halfway line.